Green Card Professional Learning Specialist Jobs

 How does green card sponsorship differ from H-1B for this role?

-H-1B is a temporary work visa subject to an annual lottery and a six-year cap, while EB-2 and EB-3 green cards lead to permanent residency with no lottery.
+H-1B visa is a temporary work visa subject to an annual lottery and a six-year cap, while EB-2 and EB-3 green cards lead to permanent residency with no lottery.
 The PERM labor certification process takes longer up front, often 18 to 36 months total from PERM filing through I-485 approval, but the outcome is permanent status rather than a renewable temporary authorization.

 Which types of employers sponsor Professional Learning Specialist green cards?